 As with any other situation in parenting, you should start on kids’ bedrooms by setting boundaries and sticking to them.
 For this kind of project, we recommend maximum parental control when the child is youngest or when the investment is largest.
 From there, begin a dialogue with your child to help set the theme, figure out favorite colors, and decide what additions need to be made and projects need to be done to get to their dream room within your budget.

-Here are some questions to help you and your young ones choose the right overall plan and feel for kids’ bedrooms:
+To help you and your young ones choose the right overall plan and feel for kids’ bedrooms, answers to these 4 questions can help lead your design:

 Depending on the age of your child, this planning period can also be a learning experience, building their confidence in their ability to make decisions, even if mistakes or changes-of-mind occur.
 You’re actually training the next generation of home improvement enthusiasts!